-A.2 Resolution aspect ratio
+- A.2 Resolution aspect ratio - Media Feature tag name(s):

 dpi-xyratio

 This feature is used to indicate differential horizontal and vertical resolution capability.
 In the absence of this feature, horizontal and vertical resolutions are presumed to be the same.